Leeds Bradford Airport: Ground transport

 Bus services to and from the airport are currently operated by Transdev Blazefield under the Flyer brand.
 The network currently consists of three routes.

 A1 to Rawdon, Horsforth, Hawksworth, Kirkstall and Leeds.

 A2 to Pool, Pannal and Harrogate to the North, and Yeadon, Rawdon, Apperley Bridge, Greengates, and Bradford to the South.

-A3 to Pool and Otley to the North, and Yeadon, Guiseley, Charlestown, Shipley and Bradford to the South.
+A3 to Pool and Otley to the North, and Yeadon, Guiseley, Shipley and Bradford to the South.

 Services were previously operated by Yorkshire Tiger, branded as 'Flying Tiger'.
-The routes were numbered 737 (A3), 747 (A2) and 757 (A1).
 The tender was given to Transdev Blazefield in August 2020 due to Covid resulting in the routes no longer being commercially viable for Yorkshire Tiger.

 Bus services to the cities of Leeds and Bradford link the airport with the National Rail network via Leeds railway station, Bradford Interchange and Bradford Forster Square and connects with long-distance coach services at Leeds City bus station and Bradford Interchange.

 Flight training and general aviation

 Since 1994, the airport has been home to Multiflight, a flight training and aircraft engineering organisation.
 They are also the dedicated FBO at the airfield and provide helicopter and fixed wing charter flights as well as aircraft sales and management.
 General aviation operations are confined to the south-side of the airport, in order to maintain separation from commercial traffic utilising the main terminal.

-During 2005, a pair of new hangars capable of housing up to four Boeing 737-800s were constructed, as well as a new apron and direct taxiway to the runway.
+During 2005, a pair of new hangars capable of housing up to four Boeing 737-800 were constructed, as well as a new apron and direct taxiway to the runway.
 A dedicated southside fuel farm was also installed.

 The Aviation Academy is located within a hangar at Leeds Bradford Airport.
 It is operated by Craven College in conjunction with the Open University.
 The academy trains and prepares students to work within the commercial aviation industry.

 Hields Aviation has operated from Leeds Bradford Airport since 2019, offering both fixed wing and helicopter training from the Flight Training Centre, based opposite the Multiflight west hangar.